hamza1851/Life-Skills/listening-and-active-communication.md

 - Validate the other person's feelings and contribute to a calmer, more positive atmosphere
 - Summarize the key points of the conversation

+## Question-3: What are the obstacles in your listening process?

+- Irrelevant thoughts
+- Noise
+- Mental state
+- Hearing problem